-Although not as jaw-dropping as the massive Ball Engineer Hydrocarbon DeepQuest 3000M diver (Ref.
-DM3000A-SCJ-BK) that the brand started selling about two years ago, the new Ball Watch Engineer Hydrocarbon Spacemaster Captain Poindexter limited edition watch still makes quite an impression with its massive body and bold face with broad, pointy hands that look like they were inspired by some super-sword from one of those Final Fantasy games.
+Although not as jaw-dropping as the massive Engineer Hydrocarbon DeepQuest 3000M diver (DM3000A-SCJ-BK) that the brand started selling about two years ago, the limited-edition Ball Engineer Hydrocarbon Spacemaster Captain Poindexter still makes quite an impression with its massive body and a bold face with broad, pointy hands that look like they were inspired by some super-sword from one of those Final Fantasy series of videogames.

-Created as a homage to Alan Poindexter, an American astronaut who took one of Engineer Hydrocarbon watches into space and aboard of the International Space Station, the Engineer Hydrocarbon Spacemaster Captain Poindexter offers the same easily recognizable styling as other members of the family and offers a similar degree of legibility in just about any condition (including submerging deep under water and surviving nuclear Armageddon).
+Created as a homage to Alan Poindexter, an American astronaut who took one of Engineer Hydrocarbon watches into space and aboard the International Space Station, the Engineer Hydrocarbon Spacemaster Captain Poindexter offers the same easily recognizable styling as other members of the family and offers a similar degree of legibility in just about any condition (including submerging deep underwater and surviving nuclear Armageddon).

-At just over 16 millimeters high, the watch is a bit too thick and may pose some problems if you plan to wear it with business suit.
-However, taking into account its formidable water resistance rating of some one thousand feet, the timekeeper’s thickness seems to be well justified.
+At just over 16 millimeters high, the watch is a bit too thick and may pose some problems if you plan to wear it with a business suit.
+However, taking into account its formidable water resistance rating of some one thousand feet, the timekeeper’s thickness is well justified.

-Frankly, I can’t find any significant flaw with this little monster besides the stuff that seems to be dictated solely by my taste and personal preferences.
-The design of the gadget is very organic and natural, although I am not really sure about those four thingies on the rotating bezel.
+Frankly, I can’t find any significant flaw with this little monster besides the stuff that is dictated solely by my taste and personal preferences.
+The exterior is organic and natural, although I am not sure about those four thingies on the rotating bezel.
 Perhaps, they serve to protect the piece’s synthetic crystal from being shuttered by some hard object, I don’t know.

 The watch features their proprietary Self-Powered Micro Gas Lights (3H) system with whole 80 micro gas tubes filled with mildly radioactive (but absolutely harmless if you don’t plan to eat them) tritium that glows brightly in the dark for dozens of years.

-According to their web-site, the watch, which is limited to whole 1000 pieces (which doesn’t make it that limited in the long run), will be available both with matte black and blue dials.
+According to their website, this version is limited to whole 1000 pieces (which doesn’t make it that limited in the long run.)
+It will be available both with matte black and blue dials.
 While the version in blue looks a lot more cheerful, it is the one in black that truly strikes a chord with me.
-The space is black, after all.
+Space is black, after all.